mjhershfield/universal_interface/README.md

 Pre-Alpha Build - Week 10-11
 - Able to communicate with FTDI chip (reading info and configuration, but not FIFO data)
 - Simple FT3DXX Python script with virtual environment set up
-- Initial Verilog code for the major components of the hardware system
+- Initial System Verilog code for the major components of the hardware system (bus arbiter, FT601 controller, loopback peripheral)

+## Current Bugs
+At the moment, we are unable to physically test our design since our dev board has not arrived yet.
+We have preliminary testbenches for some components, but we have not been able to test our entire system to check for bugs yet.
+Out-of-spec behavior is corrected as soon as it is exposed in testing.

 ## Design Plan Information - Hardware

 ### Dev Boards
-- Using the Xilinx Spartan dev board for the FPGA development
+- Using the Nexys Video dev board for FPGA development
 - Using the UFT601X-B FTDI FIFO dev board for the USB protocol development and FIFO link to FPGA